nolo28mokgosi/nolo28mokgosi.github.io/blog/2022-03-27-Introduction-to-c4.md

 ## Guidelines when creating c4 diagrams

 According to [C4Model.com](https://c4model.com),
-- Each diagram should have title describing digram type and scope (e.g. Context diagram of Travel Sko).
+- Each diagram should have title describing diagram type and scope (e.g. Context diagram of Travel Sko).
 - Each diagram should have a legend.
 - Acronyms and abbreviations should be understandable, otherwise avoid them.
 - Every container should have technology explicitly specified. (e.g Azure function, React Web app)